SupremeCommanderMaps/SurvivalVersus/README.md

 Released on 2018-10-15

 * Fixed regression from 5.19 that broke detection of full victory
+* All Factions mod has been integrated and is on by default.
+This can be disabled via the new "All Factions" lobby option
 * The "Enemy T2 MMLs" and "Enemy Mobile T3 Artillery" lobby options are now affected by the difficulty preset
 * Mobile Arty no longer spawns by default on Very Easy
 * MMLs no longer spawns by default on Very Easy and Easier